Catalan literature

-Catalan literature is the name conventionally used to refer to literature written in the Catalan language.
+Catalan literature (or Valencian literature) is the name conventionally used to refer to literature written in the Catalan language.
 The focus of this article is not just the literature of Catalonia, but literature written in Catalan from anywhere, so that it includes writers from Andorra, the Valencian Community, Balearic Islands and other territories where any Catalan variant is spoken.

 The Catalan literary tradition is extensive, starting in the early Middle Ages.
 A Romantic revivalist movement of the 19th century, Renaixença, classified Catalan literature in periods.
 The centuries long chapter known as Decadència that followed the golden age of Valencian literature, was perceived as extremely poor and lacking literary works of quality.
 Further attempts to explain why this happened (see History of Catalonia) have motivated new critical studies of the period, and nowadays a revalorisation of this early modern age is taking place.
 Catalan literature reemerged in the 19th and early 20th centuries, to experience troubled times from the start of the Spanish Civil War on.
 Many intellectuals were forced into exile and Catalan culture was repressed.
 However, this repression began to temper after the end of World War II.
-Many measures were introduced soon to protect and promote the Catalan language, such as the creation of official contests to award the best literary works in Catalan.
+Catalan was repressed until Francisco Franco's death and the end of his dictatorship in 1975.
+Then, a development towards officiality and presence in schools and media started to this day.